Pendfin/Blockstuff/h6_upside_down_iceberg.md

 -install - coud'n find anything else than a developer installation, didn't want to try that
 ## i) Voluntary: GNUnet.
 Install and demonstrate use of GNUnet
 - as trying to install https://docs.gnunet.org/latest/installing.html
-- a lot of packagers were missing
+- a lot of packages were missing
-- then tried sudo apt-get install gnunet--> installation stared
+- then tried sudo apt-get install gnunet--> installation started
 - but again couldn't compile source code
+- frustrated after an hour, and so did my VM which froze